phnog/phnog/README.md

 -My name is Pedro Nogueira and i am an enthusiast for games and technology.

-- 🎒 I’m currently graduating in Software Engineering for UnB
+- 🎒 I'm a software engineer student at UnB
-- 📘 I’m currently learning JavaScript
-- ✈️ I’m currently living in Brasilia.